 - Heat olive oil in a large skillet over medium-high heat.
-Add your garlic, fresh herbs, scallions, and leeks.
+Add your fresh herbs, scallions, and leeks.
 Cook, stirring, until scallions and leeks are soft and translucent, about 5 minutes.

 - Cook your spinach on medium heat and let it simmer for about 10 minutes.
 Remove from heat and add it to your herbs’ mixture.
 Add feta to your spinach and herb mixture.
 Make sure it has cooled down before you add in your beaten eggs.
 Mix in the condensed milk and whisk.
 Now add in your salt, pepper, and cumin.
 Set aside in the fridge.